I’ve learned a lot about loss over the last year.

 These people included a dad-of-two who set up a men’s grief charity after his wife was murdered and two mums widowed suddenly both with a son under three, along with the phenomenal Linda Magistris, founder of The Good Grief Trust.

 Her mission to remove the taboos and myths around bereavement and how we approach them is one of the reasons I decided to start Party Dress Day in January 2021 and raise money to help the charity.
+The next one takes place on Friday 28 January 2022.

 While we try to shield our children from the most painful aspects of life until they are old enough to understand, this isn’t always possible.
 Grief is an experience all of us will face at one time or another, whether that’s a pet or grandparent, or in the worst cases, a parent, sibling or friend.